radiantlogic-v8/documentation-new/documentation/tuning/log-settings.md

 ### Changelog and Replication Journal Max Age

 For the RadiantOne service to maintain efficiency and performance (as well as save disk space), you should set a maximum age for changelog entries.
-The maximum age parameter specifies the number of days an entry stays in storage for the following event stores.
+The "Changelog and Replication Journal Max Age" property can be set in Control Panel > Global Settings > Tuning > CHANGELOG tab and specifies the number of days an entry stays in storage for the following event stores.
+The default value is 3 days which means records are automatically deleted after 3 days.

 -	cn=changelog
 -	cn=cacherefreshlog
 -	cn=replicationjournal

   >[!note]
   >Maximum age also applies to the vdsSyncHist attribute maintained at the level of entries involved in inter-cluster replication.
 This attribute is multi-valued and continues to grow until the RadiantOne service scans the values and removes ones that are older than the maximum age.
 RadiantOne scans the values only when the entry is modified.
-For entries that aren’t updated often, vdsSyncHist will potentially contain values that are older than the maximum age.**
+For entries that aren’t updated often, vdsSyncHist will potentially contain values that are older than the maximum age.
 -	cn=localjournal
 -	cn=tombstone
 -	stores below cn=queue
 -	stores below cn=dlqueue

 Records older than the maximum age are deleted automatically.
 Old change log numbers (from deleted records) do not get re-used.

-This parameter is set in the Classic Control Panel > Settings Tab > Logs section > Changelog sub-section.
-The default value is 3 days which means records are automatically deleted after 3 days.

 ### Replication Journal Read Timeout